RMerl/asuswrt-merlin/README-merlin.txt

   mounting.
 This script is also passed the device path being mounted as an argument which can be used in the script using $1.
 - post-mount:  Just after a partition is mounted
+- unmount: Just before unmounting a partition.
+This is a blocking script, so be careful with it.
+The mount point is passed as an argument to the script.

 Don't forget to set them as executable: